AlexisLasselin/Algosup-Moonshot-Project/MoonshotReport.md

 - A classifier is trained using a simple neural network.
 - The model is exported in `.json` (architecture) and `.bin` (weights) formats for direct use in web or mobile apps.

-Although Teachable Machine does not provide control over hyperparameters or architecture depth, it allows for **fast iteration** and **deployment-ready models**, which suits early-stage prototyping.
+Although Teachable Machine does not provide control over hyperparameters or architecture depth, it allows for **fast iteration** and **deployment-ready models**, which suit early-stage prototyping.

 ### 5. Performance and Limitations